aroberge/friendly-traceback-docs/docs/html/_sources/other_repl.rst.txt

 .. todo::

-    Ensure that Friendly can be integrated within Thonny and used to supplement Thonny's own "Assistant".
+    Ensure that friendly can be integrated within Thonny and used to supplement Thonny's own "Assistant".

 .. todo::

-    Determine if there would be interest in integrating Friendly with `ptpython <https://github.com/prompt-toolkit/ptpython>`_.
+    Determine if there would be interest in integrating friendly with `ptpython <https://github.com/prompt-toolkit/ptpython>`_.
     This might perhaps be done by monkey-patching `_handle_exception <https://github.com/prompt-toolkit/ptpython/blob/caff15a461b64dee36c22608d36170830cafd5f3/ptpython/repl.py#L497>`_